MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/work-order-status-booking-status.md

 As of the 2021 Wave 2 release, the **Work Order System Status** labels were updated.
 For example, the former status label "Open - Unscheduled" was updated to "Unscheduled".

 > [!Note]
-> Do not edit the option set _values_ for **Work Order System Status**; changing the option set _values_ can cause errors and is not supported.
+> Do not edit, add or remove the option set _values_ for **Work Order System Status**; changing the option set _values_ can cause errors and is not supported.
 Instead, administrators can edit the option set _labels_ like "Unscheduled".

 **Work Order Substatuses** are noted on the work order entity and relate to and provide more detail for work order system statuses.
 Work order substatuses are created custom for each organization.